Also known as: Banjo to Kazooie no Daibouken 2 (JP)

 A screen scale setting was added to the options in the EU and AU versions.
 The US and JP versions render at 304×226 and the EU and AU versions render at 304×268.

 When the infinite eggs and feathers cheats are enabled, the counters for those items will display LOTS in the North American and Australian versions.
-In every other version of the game, the counters will display 999.
+In other versions of the game, the counters will display 999.

 Trash Can Mini-Game Crash

 In the North American version of the game, it is possible to crash the game in the trash can germs mini-game in Cloud Cuckooland.
 While the mini-game is playing, stand in front of Guffo and rapidly tap B to talk to him.
 This will queue up too many text boxes and crash the game.
-In the European, Australian, Japanese, and Xbox Live Arcade versions, this glitch was fixed by not allowing the player to queue another text box until the current one is closed.
+In every other version of the game, this glitch was fixed by not allowing the player to queue another text box until the current one is closed.

 Out of Bounds in Oogle Boogle's Cave

 In the Oogle Boogle's cave in Terrydactyland, there's a tunnel that leads to Witchyworld and at the end of the tunnel is a sign.
 In the North American, Australian, and Japanese versions, it's possible to grab the top of the sign and climb on top of it which allows Banjo to go out of bounds.
 This was fixed in the European and Xbox Live Arcade versions.